train50000/belpercommunitychurch/_events/fyb-conference-2017-06-19.md

 postcode: SA65 9UA
 allday: true
 description:
-  Looking back at an exciting first year of CAP working with the Belper churches
+  Keeping in step with the Spirit
 when: 2017-06-19
 starttime:
 finishtime: